 Number 100 in red, double underlined.
 Can mean: I'm proud, everything is perfect.
 I agree 100% with it.
 I got full score in the exam.

-The trident is a three-point spear, comparable to a pitchfork.
+The trident is used for attack, defense or as a hunting weapon.
 Often seen in the hands of statues of gods.
 Can be a warning sign.